d-vetrenyy/d-vetrenyy/README.md

 # about me
-- 👋 Hi, I’m @vetrenyd
+- 👋 Hi, I’m @vetrenyy
 - I write code in Python, Go, Rust, Julia, C++ and some others
 - I'm just doing different stuff for fun